About targeting criteria

 Target only to landing pages or only to subsections

 You can target line items only to landing pages but not their subsections.
 Conversely, you can target a line item only to subsections but not their landing pages.
-If you've upgraded from DART for Publishers, this functionality is comparable to targeting default zones.

 Video content (Advanced video)

 Content owners can target ads to specific video content, allowing them to monetize video content more broadly.

 Target ads for running shoes to specific sports videos.